 Regular attendance is a necessity for achievement in school.
 Excessive absence, indicating a lack of interest and application, is a hindrance to the learning process and will not be tolerated.
 Personal illness or emergency in the immediate family are acceptable reasons for absence, but St. Paul does not distinguish between an excused or unexcused absence for the purposes of official school attendance.
+A student not physically present at school is officially marked absent.

 Each time a student is absent from school, a parent must notify the Main Office between 7:00 a.m. and 9:00 a.m. to explain the nature of the student's absence.
+Parents mail email the Main Office at attendance@spchs.com.